 Cancer Research South School - CARES

-Cancer Research South (CARES) School is a graduate research school for PhD students in cancer research and is a collaboration between Lund University (LU) and University of Gothenburg (UGOT) under the umbrella of Lund University Cancer Centre (LUCC) and Sahlgrenska Cancer Center.
-CARES is open to all PhD students in the cancer field at both universities and is run as 2 18-months cycles during 3 year-periods (2018-2020).
+Cancer Research South (CARES) School is a graduate research school for PhD students in cancer research and is a collaboration between Lund University (LU) and University of Gothenburg (UGOT) under the umbrella of Lund University Cancer Centre (LUCC) and Sahlgrenska Center for Cancer Research (SCCR).
 CARES is funded by the Swedish Cancer Society and hosted by LUCC.